 “Okay, I’ll go to the ER,” I told my unsuspecting husband, who figured my cooperation was pain-induced.

-If you’ve spent any time in an ER on a Saturday night, you know that the staff has seen it all.
-“You didn’t have to get all dolled up for us,” they joked at the sight of my black dress and ridiculously high heels.
-An attentive nurse, noticed that I had no coat and brought me a heated blanket.
-The blanket was tossed aside by the ultrasound tech, who was worried that the lint would ruin my dress.
+If you’ve spent any time in an ER on a Saturday night you know that the staff has seen it all.
+“You didn’t have to get all dolled up for us.”
+I stammered something about having to leave a black tie event.
+An attentive nurse noticed that I had no coat and brought me a heated blanket.
+The blanket was tossed aside by the ultrasound tech who was worried that the lint would ruin my dress.
 Such attention to detail!
-Thank God I had on good underwear!
+Thank goodness I was wearing solid underwear.

 “Please take your underwear off and put on a gown,” I was instructed.

 But I’m wearing a cute pair – doesn’t anyone want to see it?
 For Mom’s sake?